Tetration: Complex bases

 Solving the inverse relation, as in the previous section, yields the expected ^{0}i = 1 and ^{−1}i = 0, with negative values of n giving infinite results on the imaginary axis.
 Plotted in the complex plane, the entire sequence spirals to the limit 0.4383 + 0.3606i, which could be interpreted as the value where n is infinite.

 Such tetration sequences have been studied since the time of Euler, but are poorly understood due to their chaotic behavior.
 Most published research historically has focused on the convergence of the infinitely iterated exponential function.
-Current research has greatly benefited by the advent of powerful computers with fractal and symbolic mathematics software.
+Current research has greatly benefited from the advent of powerful computers with fractal and symbolic mathematics software.
 Much of what is known about tetration comes from general knowledge of complex dynamics and specific research of the exponential map.